 Challenge Activities

 Contractor should understand the power and impact of an experience that pushes a person beyond their perceived limits.
 Throughout the WAGES program, participants will have the opportunity to engage in twice weekly evening activities as well as weekend challenge activities.
 Activities should include core components including trying new experiences, challenging perceived physical and mental limits, stepping outside of one’s comfort zone, incorporating blindness skills in a new and challenging way, networking, problem solving, independence, teamwork, community integration, and lots of fun.

+Includes van rentals, gas, identified challenge activities, a budget for activities that students

+and staff will assist in deciding,and closing banquet.
+The actual costs may differ.
+The (Vendor) will submit receipts for all reimbursable items

-Student Discretionary Fund of $125 Each and Challenge Supplies
+In addition to the above, NCBVI will provide a Student Discretionary Fund of $125 Each and $1000 for Challenge Supplies

-NCBVI will reimburse discretionary spending based on 20 students. $125 per student discretionary spending dollars and $1,000 challenge activity supply fund (for challenge activities that happen in the dorm including team building, talent show prizes, craft projects, cooking/snack projects, accessible game night, etc.).
+This is for challenge activities that happen in the dorm including team building, talent show prizes, craft projects, cooking/snack projects, accessible game night, etc.).
 Note: NCBVI will reimburse the discretionary spending amount based on the actual number of participating students.

+National Federation of the Blind National Convention

+Estimate based on twenty students with two family members each and ten staff members.

+Include flight/hotel, ground transportation, convention registration/banquet, and meals/incidentals per diem.

 NOTE: The following Convention-related expenses for students will be cost-reimbursed separately by NCBVI and SHOULD NOT be included in the cost table below:

 Student and family member attendee plane tickets

 Student and family member attendee additional Transportation

 Student and family member attendee hotel rooms

 Student and family member attendee Convention registration and banquet

 Student and family member attendee Convention meals and incidentals

+Staff Pay and Taxes

+Staff pay should be based on 10 supervisory staff, 1 independent living skills instructor, and seven job coaches, including an estimated five hours weekly overtime for job coaches.

+COST PROPOSAL